-- D. Pursuant to an Asset Purchase and Assignment Agreement dated as of March 16, 2021, as amended on March 31, 2021, between the Company's wholly owned subsidiary, Anchiano Therapeutics, Inc., a Delaware corporation ("Anchiano Delaware") and Kestrel Therapeutics, Inc., a company organized under the laws of Delaware ("Kestrel"), Anchiano Delaware agreed to sell to Kestrel all of the its rights and obligations in its business to the extent related to the research, development and commercialization of the Compounds and Products (as such terms are defined in the Collaboration and License Agreement entered into as of September 13, 2019, by and between ADT Pharmaceuticals, LLC and the Anchiano Delaware), also known as the pan-RAS and PDE10/β-catenin programs.
-In consideration of the sale and transfer of the Compounds and Products Kestrel paid the Company a total of \$1.0 million. - E. On April 30, 2021, the Company entered into an At the Market Offering Agreement (the "ATM agreement") with Cantor Fitzgerald & Co., ("Cantor").
-Pursuant to the ATM agreement, the Company may offer and sell, from time to time, its ADSs having an aggregate offering price of up to \$75 million through Cantor or the ATM agreement.
-From April 30, 2021 through March 31, 2022, the Company issued 699,806 ADSs at an average price of \$22.75 per ADS through the ATM Prospectus Supplement, resulting in gross proceeds of \$15.9 million.
-The offer and sale of ADSs under the ATM agreement has been registered under the Company's effective registration statement on Form S-3 (File No. 333-255658), together with a prospectus forming a part thereof, filed with the SEC under the Securities Act of 1933, as amended (the "Securities Act").
-Sales, if any, of ADS pursuant to the ATM agreement may be made in any transactions that are deemed to be "at the market" offerings as defined in Rule 415(a)(4) under the Securities Act.
-The Company is not obligated to sell any ADSs under the ATM agreement. - On April 25, 2022, the Company filed a prospectus supplement with the SEC for the issuance and sale of up to \$18,125,000 of the Company's ADSs (instead of the amount of \$75 million above) in connection with the reactivation of the ATM Facility. - F. Since January 2020, the COVID-19 outbreak has dramatically expanded into a worldwide pandemic creating macro-economic uncertainty and disruption in the business and financial markets.
+- D. Pursuant to an Asset Purchase and Assignment Agreement dated as of March 16, 2021, as amended on March 31, 2021, between the Company's wholly owned subsidiary, Anchiano Therapeutics, Inc., a Delaware corporation ("Anchiano Delaware") and Kestrel Therapeutics, Inc., a Delaware corporation ("Kestrel"), Anchiano Delaware agreed to sell to Kestrel all of the its rights and obligations in its business to the extent related to the research, development and commercialization of the Compounds and Products (as such terms are defined in the Collaboration and License Agreement entered into as of September 13, 2019, by and between ADT Pharmaceuticals, LLC and Anchiano Delaware), also known as the pan-RAS and PDE10/β-catenin programs.
+In consideration of the sale and transfer of the Compounds and Products, Kestrel paid the Company a total of \$1.0 million. - E. On April 30, 2021, the Company entered into an At the Market Offering Agreement (the "ATM Agreement") with Cantor Fitzgerald & Co., ("Cantor").
+According to the ATM Agreement, the Company may offer and sell, from time to time, its ADSs having an aggregate offering price of up to \$75.0 million through Cantor pursuant to the ATM Agreement.
+From April 30, 2021 through June 30, 2022, the Company sold 699,806 ADSs at an average price of \$22.75 per ADS under the ATM Agreement, resulting in gross proceeds of approximately \$15.9 million.
+The offer and sale of ADSs under the ATM Agreement has been registered under the Company's effective registration statement on Form S-3 (File No. 333-255658), together with a prospectus forming a part thereof, filed with the SEC under the Securities Act of 1933, as amended (the "Securities Act").
+Sales, if any, of ADS pursuant to the ATM Agreement may be made in any transactions that are deemed to be "at the market" offerings as defined in Rule 415(a)(4) under the Securities Act.
+The Company is not obligated to sell any ADSs under the ATM Agreement.

+On April 25, 2022, the Company filed with the SEC a prospectus supplement to the above mentioned registration statement for the issuance and sale of up to \$18,125,000 of the Company's ADSs under the ATM Agreement, which is within the \$75 million maximum permitted under the ATM Agreement.

+F. Since January 2020, the COVID-19 outbreak has dramatically expanded into a worldwide pandemic creating macro-economic uncertainty and disruption in the business and financial markets.
 Many countries around the world, including Israel, have been taking measures designated to limit the continued spread of the Coronavirus, including the closure of workplaces, restricting travel, prohibiting assembling, closing international borders and quarantining populated areas.
 The Company's clinical trial sites have been affected by the COVID-19 pandemic, and as a result, commencement of the enrollment of Company's clinical trials of CM-101 in PSC was delayed and the enrollment rate has been affected as well.
-As a result, the Company extended patient recruiting to additional territories with significant recruitment potential.
+As a result, the Company extended patients recruiting to additional territories with significant recruitment potential.
 In addition, after enrollment in these trials, patients may drop out of the Company's trials because of the COVID-19 possible implications.